 It probably is not surprising that in an interdisciplinary field such as biochemistry, there are differences and more variety in ACS referencing styles.
 References are usually cited using an italicized number within parentheses as shown at the end of this sentence (6).
 Place the number before a punctuation mark such as a comma, colon or period rather than in the middle of a sentence or phrase.
 An example of how to cite several references at once is shown at the end of this sentence (1-3, 7, 11-15).
 Spaces are used in the sequentially-listed, italicized, reference numbers.
 Most ACS journals in biochemistry use styles similar to those shown above for the citation except that the title of the article or book chapter must be included.
 Interestingly, the most major journal in the subfield, Biochemistry, uses a different method than the other ACS biochemistry journals.
-These two major citing methods are compared for journals below.
+These two major citing methods are shown with a few examples below.
+Ask your research supervisor which method to use.
+Be consistent and use only one of the two methods.

-- ACS Style for a journal citation for most biochemistry journals:
+- ACS Style for a journal citation for most fields biochemistry journals:

-Heston, A. J.; Panzner, M.; Youngs, W. J.; Tessier, C. A. Lewis Acid Adducts of [PCI2N]3.
+Heston, A. J.; Panzner, M.; Youngs, W. J.; Tessier, C. A. Lewis Acid Adducts of [PCl2N]3.
 Inorg.
 Chem.
 2005, 44, 6518-6520.